Iridium-Lo/bash/bookConvert/readme.md

 ![title](https://github.com/Iridium-Lo/bash/blob/master/bookConvert/img/image.png)

 #### Notes
-pdf dir and epub dir are both on the desktop so you can drag and drop the epub dir to your files app

-Can't seem to drag and drop to iphone from other locations
+pdf dir and epub dir are both on the desktop so you can drag and drop the epub dir to your files app; can't seem to drag and drop to iphone from other locations

-Then you can open it in `books`

 use the following cmd to stop your mac from sleeping or screen locking (scripts don't run):